 BuzzStream’s primary focus is towards outreach.
-You can find influencers very fast.
-It keeps track of all your conversations and lets you know when a period of time has passed so you can follow up.
+You can quickly find influencers and it keeps track of all your conversations.
+It also lets you know when a period of time has passed so you can follow up.

 With the right tools, you can use #Twitter to improve your content marketing